FAQs - TICKETING

 Q9: Is there parking at the festival and will I need to pay for it?

 A: There is plenty of free parking around Romilly Park and the Knap.
 Disabled parking is also available within the site, please contact us for more information.
-If you have a Blue Badge please display it to the steward on arrival and you will be directed to the disabled parking area.
+If you have a Blue Badge please display it to the steward on arrival at the vehicle gate and you will be directed to the disabled parking area.
+There are a limited number of disabled parking spaces so these will be allocated on a first come first served basis.
+If you wish to reserve a disabled parking space then please contact us in advance.

 Q10: Will there be security?

 A: Yes.
 Public safety is the top priority for us.
 There will be police on site, a security team will be in place over the weekend and there will also be CCTV in operation at the festival.
-We ask for the patience and cooperation with our security of anyone coming to GlastonBARRY.
-No food, drink or weapons of any kind will be allowed to be brought on site, this includes penknives / chains or anything else deemed unsuitable by our security team.
+We ask for the patience and co-operation with our security of anyone coming to GlastonBARRY.
+No food, drink, large items of furniture or weapons of any kind will be allowed to be brought on site, this includes penknives / chains or anything else deemed unsuitable by our security team.
 Bags will be searched on arrival and there will be a random search policy in operation on the door.
 Due to the current security climate, we ask our customers to refrain from bringing large bags to the festival.
-Refillable water bottles will be allowed to be brought to the festival and there is a water refill station in Romilly Park that the security will direct you to if requested.
+Refillable water bottles will be allowed to be brought to the festival and there is a water refill station in the site available to the public.

 ENJOYING THE FESTIVAL